@web-ts-toolkit/express-json-router

 new JsonRouter(basePath?, middlewares?, responseHandler?)

-Creates a JSON-aware Express router. basePath accepts values like '/api', 'api', or 'api/' and is normalized for route registration. responseHandler defaults to the shared handler instance from @web-ts-toolkit/express-response-handler.
+Creates a JSON-aware Express router. basePath accepts string values like '/api', 'api', or 'api/' and is normalized for route registration.
+Non-string values are rejected with TypeError: JsonRouter basePath must be a string path. responseHandler defaults to a fresh handler created from the current static defaults.

 router.original